 The list of chronic industry problems that have persisted over decades is long.
 A few examples:

-- Large infrastructure projects will always face delay.
+- Large infrastructure projects will always face delays.

-- Month-end skew in production and dispatches are inevitable for consumer goods industry.
+- Month-end skew in production and dispatches are inevitable for the consumer goods industry.

-- Generic pharma companies will have a year-end skew of filings to FDA.
+- Generic pharma companies will have a year-end skew of filings to the FDA.

-- Software will have bugs and developers will be overworked close to releases.
+- The software will have bugs and developers will be overworked close to releases.

 - Employees will always be unhappy with any performance appraisal system.

 Breakthrough innovations that solve such issues are a rarity in most organizations.
 This is because most are designed to reject the scientific three-step process of conjecture, criticism and, testing.